Code-Institute-Submissions/MS1-PROJECT-8/README.md

 * My profile and a short description of fostering experience
 * My contact details
-* Profiles of all my foster dogs to date
+* Profiles of all my foster dogs from past to present date
 * Contact me via an e-mail contact form
 * Access links and information to the rescue organisations I work with